Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 💡 Following these cleaning instructions should help maintain a clean appearance and aesthetic throughout the treatment.

-As Thrive Family Dentistry notes in their professional tips for clear aligner care, consistency is the single most important factor in keeping aligners clear and odor-free.
+As Rick Burns Orthodontics outlines in their professional guide to the best way to clean Invisalign, consistency is the single most important factor in keeping aligners clear and odor-free.
 It is not enough to clean them occasionally — building the habit of cleaning each time you remove or reinsert your aligners is what produces lasting results.

 Additional Tips for Keeping Aligners Crystal Clear